 When I started freelancing/blogging as a beginner, I learned a lot from these amazing people.
-The best part is, they always wanted to help newcomers and show them how to become a successful online entrepreneur.
+The best part is they always wanted to help newcomers and show them how to become a successful online entrepreneur.

 So, I hope this series might work as a platform to share knowledge and insights among experts and beginners who want to become an expert one day.

 As our first in the series, we talked to Mr. Nikola Roza, who built a successful online business as a freelance writer.
-He mostly shares tips around affiliate marketing, SEO, blogging, freelancing, content marketing, etc.
+He mainly shares tips around affiliate marketing, SEO, blogging, freelancing, content marketing, etc.

 Let’s jump into the interview with Nikola Roza.